Books for First Chapter Friday? These ten books worked well because their first chapters are awesome.

 Deadly Design probably won, and I think it is because I handled the introduction to the book well.
 I read the first chapter and then read the book jacket where it is revealed a character dies.
 (He dies at the start of the book.)
 Students were shocked and eager to see if the other twin would live.

-I’m gearing up for another year and searching for new books for First Chapter Friday.
+I’m gearing up for another year and searching for new books for First Chapter Friday as well as general high school chapter books.
 These were my most borrowed books after reading the first chapter from the 2018-2019 school year.
 I’ll be back in a year with new books!
 In the meantime, I would love for you to share what chapter books for high schoolers work for you.
 You can comment below or tag me on Instagram (@elaclassroom).
 You can also use the hashtag #FirstChapterFriday.
 You’ll find tons of high school chapter books!